 What kind of jobs are on FlexJobs?

 Flexjobs contains jobs across a variety of industries and disciplines.
 While searching Flexjobs, we came across over 42 pages full and part-time jobs for copywriters, marketing assistants, technical writers, grant analysts, data clerks and dozens of other industries.

 It’s possible to sort through these jobs depending on where the employer is based.
 Many of the employers were from the United States but we also find employers in Japan, German, Austria, India and more.

 Flexjobs Review: The Bottom Line

-- Hundreds of vetted writing jobs
+- Hundreds of vetted jobs with credible employers

 - Ideal for those who want to work (or write) from home

 - Saves job seekers a lot of time

 - You could find some of these jobs online… if you look hard enough

 - Emphasis on US-based employers and jobs